 A great thing about DMARC is that, when set up, your server starts sending you daily reports of how your emails performed (separate aggregate and forensic reports).
 This way, you can quickly spot any abnormalities and improve your performance using data.

-Generate DMARC record
+Generate the DMARC record

 Dmarc.org recommends a number of resources for this task.
-There are several tags mentioned above you need to use in a record and a number of optional ones.
+Also, there are several tags mentioned earlier you need to use in the record and a number of optional ones.

-Add DMARC record to your domain’s DNS
+Add the DMARC record to your domain’s DNS

 In the domain registrar, you need to add the newly-created DMARC as a TXT record.
 We won’t go through any details here as the process differs for each hosting provider.